YuchenX063/template/_pages/database_intro.md

     <img src="assets/img/data relationship_2.png" width="700"/>
 </p>

-Therefore, in order not only to track and search for the evolvement of metadata but also the evolvement of the relationship between different categories of data, a database is needed to store the metadata as well as the relationship between metadata.
+Therefore, in order not only to track and search for the evolvement of metadata (for example, how a catholic church's name change over time) but also the evolvement of the relationship between different categories of data, a database is needed to store **the metadata*** *and* **the relationship** between metadata.
 This chart illustrates how I design the tables:

 <p align="center">
     <img src="assets/img/tables.png" width="700"/>